New Student Information

 Host family A typical cost to stay with a host family is:

-- $50 -$150 per month for some expenses like internet or other personal services
+- $50 -$150 per month for some expenses like cell phone or other personal services

 Private apartments and homes A typical apartment costs: